romanvm/kodi.simple-requests/Readme.md

 print(response.text)
 ```

-This library is bundled as a library addon for [Kodi mediacenter](https://github.com/xbmc/xbmc).
+This library is packaged as a library addon for [Kodi mediacenter](https://github.com/xbmc/xbmc).